Informfully/Documentation/docs/source/recommendations.rst

   ID (ObjectID): Unique Object ID used for indexing. userID (String): ID of the user. itemID (String): ID of the item. prediction (Double): Prediction score that determines the position of the item within the recommendation list.
 The higher the score, the further up the item is placed in the news feed.
-Precision, upper- and lower limits of the score can be customized. recommendationAlgorithm (String): Algorithm used to calculate the recommendation.
+Precision, upper, and lower limits of the score can be customized. recommendationAlgorithm (String): Algorithm used to calculate the recommendation.
 Can optionally include an explanation of why this item was recommended. isPreview (Boolean): The front end can display (or feature) items in a preview mode (with the item text and image across the entire screen.
 Alternatively, items can be shown using a downsized image with a square aspect ratio and title-only. createdAt (Date): Timestamp that records when the item recommendation was created.